AHPA's Good Stewardship Harvesting of Wild American Ginseng brochures

 Please contact AHPA's Merle Zimmermann at 301-588-1171, ext 106 or email: email@example.com.

-There are 19 versions of the brochure, one for each of the states that allow export of wild American ginseng.
-Each of the state-specific brochures presents information about the particular rules that apply to harvesters and buyers of wild American ginseng in that state, and also provides contact information for the relevant state regulatory offices.
+There are 19 versions of the brochure, one for each of the states that allows export of wild American ginseng.
+Each brochure presents the state's rules and regulations for harvesters and buyers of wild American ginseng and contact information for the relevant state regulatory offices.

 To print any of these brochures, simply click below on the state of your choice and download it to your computer.
 Set your printer to “landscape” to ensure proper layout.
 Also, note that the documents are designed for two-sided printing, so make sure of how to load the originals into your copying machine so they print properly.

 See WildGinsengConservation.com for more information on wild American ginseng.
 This site is registered by West Virginia University and states its purpose as “to provide state-of-the-art scientific information to the public and to policymakers for the purpose of conserving American ginseng for the long-term.”